ipspace/netlab/docs/module/bgp.md

 * **bgp.advertise_loopback** -- when set to `False`, the IP prefixes configured on loopback interfaces are not advertised in BGP.
 See also [*Advanced Global Configuration Parameters*](#advanced-global-configuration-parameters).
 * **bgp.community** -- override global BGP community propagation defaults for this node.
 See *[BGP Community Propagation](#bgp-communities-propagation)* for more details.
-* **bgp.local_as** -- the autonomous system to use on all EBGP sessions.
+* **bgp.local_as** -- the autonomous system used on all EBGP sessions.
 * **bgp.next_hop_self** -- use *next-hop-self* on IBGP sessions.
-This parameter can also be specified as a global value; system default is **true**.
+This parameter can also be specified as a global value; the system default is **true**.
 * **bgp.originate** -- a list of additional prefixes to advertise.
 The advertised prefixes are supported with a static route pointing to *Null0*.
 * **bgp.router_id** -- set static router ID.
-Default **router_id** is taken from the IPv4 address of the loopback interface or from the **router_id** address pool if there's no usable IPv4 address on the loopback interface.
+The default **router_id** is taken from the IPv4 address of the loopback interface or the **router_id** address pool if the device has no loopback interface or there's no usable IPv4 address on the loopback interface.

 (bgp-advanced-node)=
-Finally, BGP configuration module supports these advanced node parameters that you probably shouldn't touch without a very good reason:
+Finally, the BGP configuration module supports these advanced node parameters that you probably shouldn't touch without a very good reason:

-* **bgp.rr_cluster_id** -- set static route reflector cluster ID.
+* **bgp.rr_cluster_id** -- set static route reflector cluster-ID.
 The default value is the lowest router ID of all route reflectors within the autonomous system.
 * **bgp.replace_global_as** (default: True) -- the default implementation of **neighbor local-as** command replaces the real autonomous system (**bgp.as**) with the *local* autonomous system.
 Set this parameter to *false* to disable that functionality and include both autonomous systems in the AS path[^RAS_P].
 * **bgp.sessions** (node or global parameter) -- specifies which transport sessions (IPv4 and/or IPv6) should be created for each BGP session type (IBGP, EBGP, or IBGP created through *local-as*)[^SESS_DM].
 See *[bgp-sessions](https://github.com/ipspace/netlab/blob/dev/tests/topology/input/bgp-sessions.yml)* test case for an example.
 * **bgp.activate** (node or global parameter) -- specifies which default address families (IPv4 AF on IPv4 session, IPv6 on IPv6 session) should be created for each BGP session type (IBGP, EBGP, or IBGP created through *local-as*)[^ACT_CFG].
 See *[leaf-spine](https://github.com/ipspace/netlab/blob/dev/tests/integration/bgp/local-as/leaf-spine.yml)* local AS test case for an example.

-[^SESS_DM]: This parameter influences the data structures built during the data transformation phase and is thus available on all platforms supporting BGP configuration module.
+[^SESS_DM]: This parameter influences the data structures built during the data transformation phase and is thus available on all platforms supporting the BGP configuration module.

 [^ACT_CFG]: This parameter has to be supported by the device configuration templates and is thus not available on all platforms.